Theories of Knowledge

 Truth judgments cannot be based on value judgments, because value judgments depend on truth judgments.
 We need a method of making truth judgments before we can make value judgments.

-From an external perspective, we can judge a person’s beliefs by consequentialist criteria.
+From an external perspective, we can judge a person’s beliefs by the consequentialist criterion.
 For example, I could look at an Amish farmer and say:

 Our brains have criteria built into them, by which they induce conceptual knowledge and generate ideas.
 Those criteria work, and they are normative in a sense.
 But they are not value judgments, and we do not derive truth judgments from value judgments.

-Consequentialism does not describe the relation between ideas in the mind and reality, nor how ideas are selected by the brain.
+Consequentialism does not describe the relation between ideas in the mind and reality, or how ideas are selected by the brain.
 Its definition of truth is circular.

-I will use the term “intersubjectivism” for theories that view knowledge and truth as intersubjective.
-In those theories, truth is a correspondence between ideas in different minds, rather than a correspondence between ideas and objective reality.
-This implies that truth is socially relative and socially constructed.
+As I define it, intersubjective idealism is the belief that truth and knowledge are intersubjective.
+To the intersubjective idealist, truth is a correspondence between ideas in different minds, rather than a correspondence between ideas and objective reality.
+This implies that truth is socially relative.
+Intersubjective idealists will say that truth is a “social construct”.

-Intersubjectivism is not a theory of knowledge, because it does not explain how ideas in the mind relate to objective reality.
+Intersubjective idealism is not a satisfactory theory of knowledge, because it does not explain how ideas in the mind relate to objective reality.
 If knowledge is just a relation between minds, then knowledge is vacuous.
 What is the point of minds having ideas, if those ideas have nothing to do with reality?
-Intersubjectivism would render ideas meaningless.
+Intersubjective idealism would render ideas meaningless.

 Some things are socially constructed.
 Rights and obligations are social constructs.
-There are also social constructs that define rights and obligations, such as property, money, laws, citizenship, borders, marriage, promises, etc. We construct all of those things by performing certain conventional behaviors.
+To define rights and obligations, we use social constructs such as property, money, laws, citizenship, borders, marriage, promises, etc. We construct all of those things by performing certain conventional behaviors.
 For example, you can construct a promise by saying “I promise to do X”.
 The statement creates a promise, which implies a right and an obligation.

 Together, social constructs constitute social reality.
 Rights and obligations are real, but not objective.
 They are intersubjective.
 Social reality is socially constructed.